 Happiness and the Beatitudes

 In the gospel of Matthew, Jesus describes what God’s version of happiness looks like.
-It’s a familiar passage that’s commonly called the Beatitudes.
+It’s a familiar passage we know as the Beatitudes.

 In most translations, the Beatitudes begin with the word “blessed.”
 But some versions translate the word as “happy” — and that’s appropriate, because the word “beatitude” is derived from the Latin word for “happiness.”